sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 shard and that the replicas spread out among different servers, not something that easily translated itself to K8s.

 Below, the green dots denote the active replica for each shard.
-The red dots the inactive ones, for each shard:
+The red dots are the inactive replicas for each shard:

 ![](/napkin/problem-16-simulation/randomness-1.png)